Quechua Blog Ausangate Mountain

 The ancestors of the Tawantinsuyu—the traditional name for the Inca empire—understood this deeply.
 They followed sacred pilgrimage routes radiating outward from the city of Qosqo (Cusco), leading to temples, huacas (sacred places), revered lagoons, and to specific Apus (mountain spirits).
 These paths connected them to the four great regions of Tawantinsuyu: Qolla Suyo, Anti Suyo, Chinchay Suyo, and Kunti Suyo.
 Along these sacred routes, Inca shamans engaged in rituals of purification, using the journey itself as a means of spiritual ascension.

 In this tradition, our pilgrimage to Machu Picchu becomes more than a physical trek—it becomes a process of inner change.
-As we walk these sacred landscapes, we engage in the same ancient practice of Willka Puriy, shedding burdens, aligning with the wisdom of the land, and stepping into a deeper state of consciousness.
-By the time we reach the ancient city of Machu Picchu, we will not just be travelers —we will be spiritual pilgrims.
+As we walk these sacred landscapes, we engage in the same ancient practice of Willka Puriy, shedding energetic and emotional burdens, aligning with the wisdom of the land, and stepping into a deeper state of consciousness.
+By the time we reach the ancient temple of Machu Picchu, we are not just be travelers anymore—we become spiritual pilgrims.

 Join Me on This Sacred Journey

 If you have been feeling stuck, searching for deeper meaning, or longing to reconnect with your spiritual path, this pilgrimage is an opportunity to step into something greater.
-The Inca Trail is not just a route through the Andes—it is a living pathway of wisdom, transformation, and ancestral energy.
+The Inca Trail or the Salkantay Trail are not just routes through the Andes—they are living pathways of wisdom, transformation, and ancestral energy.
 Whether you come seeking clarity, renewal, or simply a deeper connection with yourself, you will find what you need along the way.

-Spots are limited, and this journey is reserved for those who feel truly called.
-If you feel the stirrings of this path in your heart, do not hesitate—reserve your place now and take the first step toward transformation.
-Register here.
+Contact me to find out when the next pilgrimage is being organized.
+Spots are limited.
+If you feel the stirrings of this path in your heart, do not hesitate—contact me now and take the first step toward transformation.

 Back to Blog